 Even if you’re don’t plan to do any hiking, there is plenty of things here to keep the whole family entertained, including activities especially for the kids during school holidays.
 Other activities include swimming in the creek which passes right through the campsite or swimming in the nearby waterholes.
 Also nearby there are various towns and villages to explore which include several wineries, cafes and farm gates.

 In terms of accommodation, there is a range of options at these Scenic Rim camping grounds including unpowered sites and cabins.
-Campsites are gorgeous with their creek frontages, mountain views and complete with campfires.
+Campsites are gorgeous with their creek frontages, mountain views and complete with campfires – some of the best camping Scenic Rim has for the vistas alone.

 Facilities on site include free hot showers, toilets and a washing up area.
 On site, you can also purchase basic grocery items such as ice, milk and bread.
 Please note that there are no pets allowed here and there is limited mobile coverage.